landarskiy/reuse/README.md

 ### ItemViewHolder

-ItemViewHolder is a regular ViewHolder with some specific fields and methods and parameterized with your specific entry which used in generated code.
-You should create it with the same logic as usual.
+`ItemViewHolder` is a regular `ViewHolder` with some specific fields, methods and parameterized with your entry which used in generated code.
+You should create it with the same logic as usual, the onlly one difference - extend `ItemViewHolder` instead regular `RecyclerView.ViewHolder` and implement `bind()` method.

 ```kotlin
 class TextItemViewHolder(view: View) : ItemViewHolder<TextEntry>(view) {